V8tr/CoreDataImages-Article/README.md

-# Core Data BLOBs Benchmark
+# How to Save Images and Videos to Core Data Efficiently

 The project is created for Core Data performance research.
 It measure Core Data read and write throughput as performance indicator.
 The results summarized in blog post: http://www.vadimbulavin.com/how-to-save-images-and-videos-to-core-data-efficiently/.